lumeland/lume.land/docs/core/scoped-updates.md

 ---
 title: Scoped updates
-description: How to optimize the update process in the watch mode.
+description: How to optimize the update process in watch mode.
 order: 11
 ---

-In Lume, any change in the watch mode (with `lume --serve` or `lume --watch`), **rebuilds the entire site again**.
+In Lume, any change in the watch mode (with `lume --serve` or `lume --watch`), **rebuilds the entire site**.
 This happens because it's almost impossible to know in advance which pages will be affected by a change in any file.
 For
 example:

 - A change in a CSS file can affect other CSS files that `@import` it (if you